Psykotikism/Mutant_Tanks/INFORMATION.md

 			// "always" - 100% chance
 			"Ghost Chance"				"33.3"

+			// The cooldown for the Mutant Tank's hit ability.
+			// Note: This is ignored when the "Combo Ability" setting is set to "1".
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 0.0 (No chance)
+			// Maximum: 100.0 (Highest chance)
+			// --
+			// Keywords:
+			// "never" - 0% chance
+			// "sometimes"/"unlikely"/"seldom" - 33.3% chance
+			// "maybe" - 50% chance
+			// "often"/"likely"/"frequently" - 66.6% chance
+			// "always" - 100% chance
+			"Ghost Cooldown"			"0"

 			// The amount of alpha to take from the Mutant Tank's alpha every X seconds until the limit set by the "Ghost Fade Limit" is reached.
 			// Note: The rate at which the Mutant Tank's alpha is reduced depends on the "Ghost Fade Rate" setting.
 			// Note: This setting can be overridden for specific players.